octoml/octoml-cli-tutorials/README.md

 ## Sign up for an OctoML account/ authenticate to access advanced features including model acceleration and benchmarking
 OctoML combines state-of-the-art compiler technologies (TVM, ONNX-RT, and others) to give you the best-performing package for any model.
 To access OctoML's acceleration and benchmarking services, you will need to sign up for an OctoML account and create an API token using the OctoML web UI.

-`octoml setup acceleration`: Prompts you for information required for acceleration, including an OctoML API access token, hardware, dynamic shape disambiguation, and a choice of express mode (completes within 20 minutes) versus full acceleration (may take several hours).
+`octoml setup acceleration`: (Coming soon) Prompts you for information required for acceleration, including an OctoML API access token, hardware, dynamic shape disambiguation, and a choice of express mode (completes within 20 minutes) versus full acceleration (may take several hours).

 `octoml package`: After running `octoml setup acceleration`, your input configuration file will have additional fields required for acceleration.
 The package command will parse those fields, attempt multiple acceleration strategies, then generate a deployable container for your model with minimal latency.